Age Discrimination

 Under 46PO(4) of the Australian Human Rights Commission Act 1986, the Federal Circuit Court and the Federal Court can:

-• declare that the discriminator has committed unlawful discrimination and direct them not to repeat or continue;
+• Declare that the discriminator has committed unlawful discrimination and direct them not to repeat or continue;

-• order the discriminator to perform acts to redress loss or damage suffered by the aggrieved party;
+• Order the discriminator to perform acts to redress loss or damage suffered by the aggrieved party;

-• order the discriminator to re-employ a dismissed employee or employ the applicant or vary the terms and conditions of a contract of employment or employment agreement to redress any loss or damaged suffered by the aggrieved party;
+• Order the discriminator to re-employ a dismissed employee or employ the applicant or vary the terms and conditions of a contract of employment or employment agreement to redress any loss or damaged suffered by the aggrieved party;

-• require the discriminator to pay the aggrieve part damages to compensate for loss or damage suffered by the aggrieved party because of the conduct of the discriminator
+• Require the discriminator to pay the aggrieve part damages to compensate for loss or damage suffered by the aggrieved party because of the conduct of the discriminator

 Special damages may be ordered paid to the aggrieved party to compensate quantifiable economic loss such as past and future lost wages.
 General damages may be ordered paid to compensate for the hurt, humiliation or loss of dignity suffered by the aggrieve party.